Hero Background

 Final Thoughts

-American Income Life is a legitimate life insurance company with over 70 years of experience in the industry, but we do not recommend their services.
-In our opinion, American Income Life’s combination of customer complaints, poor selection, and aggressive agents makes them a poor life insurance option.
+Though American Income Life is a legitimate life insurance company with over 70 years of experience in the industry, we do not recommend their services.
+In our opinion, American Income Life’s combination of customer complaints, poor policy catalog, and aggressive agents makes them a poor life insurance option.

 Many life insurance companies offer coverage at lower rates without American Income Life’s drawbacks.
 Contact Final Expense Benefits to see the great options you have to choose from, and we will help you find a policy that fits your budget and needs.